Restoring the Kinship Worldview

 Selected speeches from Indigenous leaders around the world--necessary wisdom for our times, nourishment for our collective, and a path away from extinction toward a sustainable, interconnected future.

 Indigenous worldviews, and the knowledge they confer, are critical for human survival and the wellbeing of future generations.
-Editors Wahinkpe Topa (Four Arrows) and Darcia Narvaez present 28 powerful excerpted passages from Indigenous leaders, including Mourning Dove, Robin Wall Kimmerer, Winona LaDuke, and Xiuhtezcatl Martinez.
-Accompanied by the editors’ own analyses, each chapter reflects the wisdom of Indigenous worldview precepts like:
+Wahinkpe Topa (Four Arrows) and Darcia Narvaez present and discuss 28 powerful excerpted passages from Indigenous leaders, including Mourning Dove, Robin Wall Kimmerer, Winona LaDuke, and Xiuhtezcatl Martinez.
+Accompanied by the authors’ own analyses, each chapter reflects the wisdom of Indigenous worldview precepts like:

 - Egalitarian rule versus hierarchical governance